njord-rs/njord/docs/src/getting-started.md

 # Getting started

-To install njord into your Rust project we need to include the dependencies:
+To install Njord into your Rust project we need to include the dependencies:

 **Cargo.toml**
 ```toml